Tsaihyun/hyunbot/data/startMessage.en.md

  📌 How to use

 - Just type your question, idea, or request
-- I’ll instantly pass it on to Hyun
+- I’ll instantly pass it on to @tsaiHyun
 - Hyun will read and reply as soon as possible — please be patient

 ---